Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

-In our first experiment, we tried to train a multilingual model with the data augmentation described in Section \ref{subsec:data-augmentation}.
-Directly training the model with 50\% artificially created CS data leads to quite unstable gradients.
+In our first experiment, we trained a multilingual model using the data augmentation described in Section \ref{subsec:data-augmentation}.
+Directly training the model with 50\% artificially created CS data leads to a bit more unstable gradients.
 We trained the model multiple times.
-While the performances were not that different the number of epochs used for training was very different 109 and 198 for Mult.-noc1 and Mult.-noc2 Table~\ref{tab:res-c2-mono} respectively.
+While the performances were not that different the number of epochs needed for training was very different 109 and 198 for Mult.-noc1 and Mult.-noc2 Table~\ref{tab:res-c2-mono} respectively.
 We reason the unstable gradients to be present due to the difficult data, as well as the nature of the task.
-While the Arabic language is Phonetically and script wise very different from German or English, the quality of the used audio can also improve the difficulty of the task.
+While the Arabic language is Phonetically and script-wise very different from German or English, the quality of the used audio can also increase the difficulty of the task.

-As mentioned in \cite{bengio2009curriculum} we apply a curriculum learning and first train on monolingual that which can act as a regularization.
-For the second stage of the curriculum, we took the multilingual model from Section \ref{subsec:baseline} and used the epoch with the lowest perplexity as a pre-trained model this model is denoted as Mult.cur50.
+As mentioned in \cite{bengio2009curriculum} we apply a curriculum learning and first train on monolingual data, which can act as a regularization.
+For the second stage of the curriculum, we took the multilingual model from Section \ref{subsec:baseline} and used the epoch with the lowest perplexity as a pre-trained model.
+The same training hyper-parameters are applied as in the first training of the model and all weights are updated.
+This model is denoted as Mult.cur50 and was trained with 50\% CS augmented data.
 This model was trained in only 39 Epochs compared to 109 Epochs without curriculum learning which shows a significantly faster convergence.
 We also applied the second curriculum step with only 20\% CS augmented data to see the effect it has on the training (Mult.-cur20).
 As we have more updates with a higher learning rate in the two-stage approach we also trained the initial multilingual model a second time without CS data (Mult.-noCS).

-The results of monolingual tests are shown in Table~\ref{tab:res-c2-mono}.
-As Multinling.-cur20 has a slightly better performance compared to Mult.-cur50, we will focus on the model which was trained with 20\% CS augmented data.
-We can see that training the CS models with the two-step approach yield the best performances and even outperform the monolingual models in table ~\ref{tab:res-bas-mono}.
-The only exception is the German CV data, however, while the Mult.-noCS model has a relative decrease of 17,93\% WER, training with CS mitigates the drop in performance to only a 9,64\% decrease compared to Mono-DE.